s5k6/shelltalk/README.md

 Use `2>` to write *stderr* to a file:

-    $ ls README.md noSuchFile 2> file2
+    $ ls README.md /noSuchFile 2> file2
     README.md

     $ cat file2
-    ls: cannot access 'noSuchFile': No such file or directory
+    ls: cannot access '/noSuchFile': No such file or directory

 Similarly, use `0<` (or the shorthand `<`) to read *stdin* from a
 file: